-A grade may be changed only by the faculty member administering the course.
-Changes in a grade are permitted only when a computational error has been made.
+A grade may be changed only by the instructor responsible for the class.
+Changes in a grade are permitted only when an instructor error is made.
 A student who feels that an improper grade has been received must notify the faculty member immediately upon receipt of the grade.
 All grades are final three months after they are posted.

-Transcript, Requesting
+Transcript

-To request your current SWAU transcript, a written and signed request must be submitted to the Records Office preferably one week in advance of desired mailing.
-A faxable transcript request form is available on the SWAU web-site.
-There is no charge for transcripts, except when requesting express mail (\$20), same day service (\$5), or fax service (\$5).
-Payment for all services is required in advance.
-Transcripts and diplomas are not released if a student's account and/or FSB note is not paid in full, if government loans are not current in repayment, or if the academic file is incomplete.
-If a check to pay off a student account or First State Bank balance accompanies a transcript request, the transcript will be held until the check is cleared.
-Requests accompanied by credit card information, a money order or a bank draft are processed more quickly.
+To request a university transcript, a signed request must be submitted to the Office of Admissions and Records one week in advance of desired mailing.
+A faxable transcript request form is available on the University web-site.
+There is no charge for transcripts, except when requesting express mail (\$25), same day service (\$5), or fax service (\$5).
+Payment is required in advance.
+A transcript is not released if a student's financial account is not clear.